 The Elaine R. Feldman Summer Research Fellowship is a scholarship offered to WISE RP students in LSA who want to participate in research for the spring/summer terms.
 Recipients have a research commitment of at least 20-30 hours per week for 10 weeks, and the scholarship is intended to offer financial support in order to so.
+Students offer their reactions to the experience during and after their respective summers of research:

 I come from Hopkins, MI, which is near Grand Rapids.
 I am a freshman this year so I haven’t declared a major yet, but I am considering a Neuroscience and Spanish double major.
 Ultimately, I would like to attend medical school.